Logiqx/gps-details/docs/apps/waterspeed/first-impressions/README.md

 xsi:schemaLocation="http://www.topografix.com/GPX/1/1 https://www.topografix.com/GPX/1/1/gpx.xsd
 ```

 I have made the necessary change to [gpx-builder](https://github.com/fabulator/gpx-builder) and submitted [PR #234](https://github.com/fabulator/gpx-builder/pull/234).
+This has now been merged into the official release.

-Perhaps you can apply the pull request to your branch?
+Perhaps you can apply the pull request to your software?